Effortlessly import Disqus comments into WordPress: a step-by-step guide

 </rss>

-Once you generate the blog, you can import all posts into your wordpress by referring to the /rss.xml url on your existing Jekyll blog.
+Once you generate the blog, you can import all posts into your WordPress by referring to the /rss.xml url on your existing Jekyll blog.

-However, the bigger issue here was importing the Disqus comments, becuase while Disqus does allow you to export a dump of your site comments, their XML format is pretty weird and isn’t the standard one used by wordpress and other blogging systems, as a result of which there aren’t too many ready tools for importing comments from this format to any other system.
+However, the bigger issue here was importing the Disqus comments, becuase while Disqus does allow you to export a dump of your site comments, their XML format is pretty weird and isn’t the standard one used by WordPress and other blogging systems, as a result of which there aren’t too many ready tools for importing comments from this format to any other system.

-As a result, I had to write my own Wordpress importer tool.
+As a result, I had to write my own WordPress importer tool.
 Since I did not want to go through the hassle of learning to create an “admin plugin” with all the bells and whistles, I decided to write a simple PHP console script to import the XML as mentioned here.

-All I needed were two scripts: A parser script to parse the XML output of Disqus comments dump, and secondly, a wordpress handler that loops through these comments and imports them one by one by matching the post’s url attribute and running wp_new_comment() to insert the comment (you can also use the older wp_insert_comment(), but its not the recommended way according to the wordpress codex).
+All I needed were two scripts: A parser script to parse the XML output of Disqus comments dump, and secondly, a WordPress handler that loops through these comments and imports them one by one by matching the post’s url attribute and running wp_new_comment() to insert the comment (you can also use the older wp_insert_comment(), but its not the recommended way according to the WordPress codex).

 Below is the source code for both these files.
-First one, console.php is the wordpress handler that you need to run, passing the path of the Disqus comments dump file.
+First one, console.php is the WordPress handler that you need to run, passing the path of the Disqus comments dump file.
 And disqus_parse.php is the parser which is called internally by console.php.
 You need to copy these two files anywhere inside your WP folder structure (I copied them to /wp-content/plugins/test/ folder), and run the console.php from the command line:

 console.php: